batpigandme/mjrw-2019/Rmd/cleaning_mjrw.md

 ## Import and inspect

+_Note: After doing and writing all of this up, I found a different data source that completely changed how I would do this the next time!_

 Because each class (420 Champ, 420 Green, Laser, Opti Champ, and Opti Green) has its own structure (i.e. the column headers are not the same), I'll have to deal with them one by one.
 However, I'll try to use strategies that are generalizable to the other datasets.